AFW2 Sitting Volleyball Competition

-U.S. Air Force Maj.
-Gen. Christopher E. Craige, Air Force Personnel Center commander, gives a gold medal to Ret.
+U.S. Air Force Ret.
 Staff Sgt.
-Jorge Aviles Crespo, an Air Force Wounded Warrior athlete, for winning a sitting volleyball competition at Joint Base San Antonio-Randolph, Texas, on March 22, 2022.
-More than 60 wounded, ill or injured service men and women from around the world will compete in the first in-person Trials since 2019 for a spot on the 2022 U.S. Air Force Wounded Warrior Team, which will represent the Air Force at adaptive sports competitions throughout the year.
-(U.S. Air Force photo by Airman First Class Rome I. Bowermaster)
+Debra Backhaus, an Air Force Wounded Warrior athlete, serves a volleyball during a sitting volleyball competition at Joint Base San Antonio-Randolph, Texas, on March 22, 2022.
+More than 60 wounded, ill or injured service men and women from around the world compete in the first in-person trials since 2019 for a spot on the 2022 Air Force Wounded Warrior team, which will represent the Air Force at adaptive sports competitions throughout the year.
+(U.S. Air Force photo by Staff Sergeant James R. Crow)

 |Date Taken: